KoruRude/E621_Toolkit/README.md

 Other dependencies are wget and python3

 A few tools to mess with e621.net's API for fun!
 (While following all of their rules/requirements to the best of my knowledge)
+Kinda a download and run type of idea, idk lol

 Each directory has its own readme so make sure to view them for more info